Things to Do in Genting: New Attractions, Experiences, and More!

 Image credit: Aaron Lee

-As you travel along at a leisurely pace, you’ll be able to admire the surrounding scenery from up high!
-And the best part about taking a cable car ride is that it’s relatively affordable and it takes you straight to SkyAvenue as mentioned earlier.
-You could also hop off at the Chin Swee Caves Temple if that’s what you want to see first.
+As you travel at a leisurely pace, you’ll be able to admire the surrounding scenery from up high!
+And the best part about taking a cable car ride is that it’s relatively affordable and it takes you straight to SkyAvenue (as mentioned earlier).
+You could also hop off at the Chin Swee Caves Temple, if that’s what you want to see first.

 10. Get close to nature with a luxurious glamping experience

-Most people, when they visit Genting, choose to stay at the many resorts and hotels in the hills.
-A great choice by any means but if you’re craving something a little different and a little more luxurious, check out GlAMZ at Genting
+Most people who visit Genting choose to stay at the many resorts and hotels in the hills.
+A great choice by any means, but if you’re craving something a little different and a little more luxurious, check out GLAMZ at Genting

 What’s different, you ask?
 For one, rather than staying in a hotel room, you’ll be staying in a domed glasshouse.
 Yes, GLAMZ at Genting is one of Malaysia’s most popular glamping experiences, featuring alluring vistas, chilly mountain air, and therapeutic vibes.